diversemix/notes/docs/installation.md

 ### Preview Notes in Telescope

 Kickstart's Telescope is already configured to preview files.
-When you use `<Space>nf` or `<Space>ng`, you'll see previews automatically!
+When you use `<leader>nf` or `<Space>ng`, you'll see previews automatically!

 ## Smart Daily Log Handling